How You Create The World of Stories

 Mr. Sunil Sethi seemed like the kind of person who’d interviewed plenty of authors before.
 He began right at the pain point most authors skidded past.
 Their process.

-Ms. Kyoko Yoshida was a educator, translator, and writer from Japan.
-She was a sweet lady with a neat, black haircut.
+The sweet lady in black was Kyoko Yoshida, a Japanese writer & translator.
 ‘If I’m lucky and I’ve been doing it long enough, it’ll just flow.
-It’s like….
-A universe in my head, like going into a mental movie.
-A dream state.’
+It’s like a universe in my head, like going into a mental movie.’

 ‘Brain going on hypnosis?’ suggested Mr. Sethi.

-‘Well — ideas feel like slippery sea creatures to me,’ said Ashok Ferrey.
-He was a writer by night, fitness trainer by day (thus fitter looking than any writer has the right to have) Ivy league, mathematician, an eloquent orator.
+‘Well — ideas feel like slippery sea creatures to me,’ countered Ashok Ferrey.
+He’d been a mathematics Ivy league graduate (how does that even qualify in the same category!?) author by night, fitness trainer by day & thus fitter looking than any scribbler has the right to be.

-‘Asking a Sri Lankan to be silent, is like asking a pregnant woman to hold back until the doctor comes.’
+‘They told the caretaker that he could make no noise.
+But asking a Sri Lankan to be silent, was like asking a pregnant woman to hold back until the doctor comes.’

-They asked Kyoko Yoshida how her form was different.
+They asked Kyoko Yoshida how her short story was different.

-‘Short stories are — like you say — little fishes.
+‘Short stories are — in your sea terminology— little fishes.
 Stories without a backbone.
-Stories which can be experimental.’
+They can be experimental.’

 ‘I suppose so,’ continued Kyoko dreamily.
 ‘I teach at school, so it’s always being surrounded by inspiring, energetic kids.
-I go & write in the moments of peace I can find in the library.
-It’s like going into a trance.’
+I go & write in the moments of peace I can find in the library.’

 Both authors had heavy influences of foreign language in their work.
 Mr. Sethi questioned how they handled it.

-‘It’s another thought process to switch into a different language,’ said Kyoko slowly.
+‘It’s a second thought process to switch into a different language,’ said Kyoko.
 ‘An intellectual muscle soar.’

 Kyoko replied, ‘Read.
 I’d recommend you read about the place, personal stories, biographies, understand the perspectives you want to write on.
-A lot of it is research, but more of it is confidence.’
+A lot of it is research.’

 ‘You do have to nail down the aesthetics.
 Sights, sounds, smells,’ said Ashok.